Hi there! This is my story…..

 Then, a few years later, I had an epiphany: while reading about carbs, sugar, fat and metabolism, I discovered the ketogenic ‘diet’ and its too-numerous-to-mention health benefits.
 It seemed impossible and inconceivable.
 Fat is good for you?
 No way!!!!
 But the more I read about it, the more it made sense.
 It dawned on me that I had got it completely wrong.
 Now it was time to reverse the damage.

 In all honesty, switching to a completely ketogenic lifestyle wasn’t easy for someone like me who gets easily bored of meat-and-two-veg type dishes.
-Learning to cook with ingredients I didn’t even know existed before (Erythritol, Lupin flour, MCT oil, Guar Gum, Agar Agar, Locust Bean Gum, Acacia Senegal, Protein Isolate….) was a massive task.
+Learning to cook with ingredients I didn’t even know existed before, was a massive task.
+Erythritol, Lupin flour, MCT oil, Guar Gum, Agar Agar, Locust Bean Gum, Acacia Senegal, Protein Isolate.
+Whaaat?????
 Never mind my determination to re-create (well, attempting to) what I was used to, i.e. Italian classics and desserts that didn’t look or taste like cardboard!

 Coping with carb cravings